jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 * You will have to write the documentation.
 * You will have to provide the training.
 * You will have to provide support when anyone using the DSL needs assistance.
+* Assign a rational number to a variable and retrieve it.
 * There will be no DSL IDE, DSL test framework, Google results, Stack Overflow posts, Wikipedia entries, O’Reilly publications, Generative-AI or any other external resources for your DSL users.
 It's all on you.

 When someone makes a mistake defining a DSL specification, and it will happen, they will blame your implementation first.
 You may end up devoting a lot of time debugging your own code before realizing that the problem resides in the DSL specification.
 And then you’ll have the challenge of convincing that person that their DSL specification is incorrect probably without the benefit of knowing the specification’s actual intent.